nuvious/scanpi/README.md

 ```

 Below is a copy-paste-ready command one could run that generates a default
-configuration with scanpi cloned to /opt/scanpi and scans are saved to
+configuration with scanpi cloned to /opt/scanpi.
+In this configuration, one
-`/mnt/scan` and the root path is `/`.
-Below should be run as root.
+would need to either put the `config.yaml` in `/opt/scanpi`, `/etc/scanpi` or
+in `/root/.config/scanpi`.

 ```bash
 set -e # Stop on any error